Al-Aqsa Martyrs' Brigades: Before 2007

-In November 2003, BBC journalists uncovered a payment by Fatah of $50,000 a month to al-Aqsa.
-This investigation, combined with the documents found by the Israel Defense Forces (IDF), led the government of Israel to draw the conclusion that the al-Aqsa Martyrs' Brigades have always been directly funded by Yasser Arafat.
-In June 2004, then Palestinian Prime Minister Ahmed Qurei openly stated this: "We have clearly declared that the Aksa Martyrs' Brigades are part of Fatah.
-We are committed to them and Fatah bears full responsibility for the group."
+In November 2003, BBC journalists uncovered a payment by Fatah of $50,000 a month to the Brigades This investigation, combined with the documents found by the Israel Defense Forces (IDF), led the government of Israel to draw the conclusion that the al-Aqsa Martyrs' Brigades had always been directly funded by Yasser Arafat.

 On 18 December 2003, Fatah asked the leaders of the al-Aqsa Martyr's Brigades to join the Fatah Council, recognizing it officially as part of the Fatah organization.